-Onsen, or hot springs, are an institution in Japan.
-Natural hot spring baths with water from volcanic sources have been known for centuries to have certain therapeutic value.
-They are found throughout the country, and every Japanese person has been to one.
-Ginzan Onsen, a village in Tohoku, is famous for its thermal baths.
+Onsen , or hot springs, are an institution in Japan.
+These hot baths, whose water comes from volcanic springs, have for centuries been reputed to have a certain therapeutic value.
+They are found throughout the country, and every Japanese has already set foot.
+Let's focus today on Ginzan Onsen , a Tohoku village famous for its thermal baths.

-Ginzan Onsen is a village in Yamagata prefecture, located in a mountainous region, which was founded as a result of the discovery of a silver mine, as its name indicates (ginzan meaning "silver mine" in Japanese).
-The town then continued to develop around local hot springs.
-It consists of a single street, on both sides of which there are ryokan, or traditional Japanese inns, three or four floors high.
-Traditional restaurants and souvenir shops complete the picture of a pedestrian street - cars have no access - full of ancestral buildings evoking ancient Japan, a sight further enhanced in winter months, when snow falls to whiten the old roofs.
+Ginzan Onsen is basically a village in Yamagata Prefecture, located in a mountainous region, which was born following the discovery of a silver mine as its name suggests ( ginzan meaning "silver mine" in Japanese ).
+It then developed around the local hot springs.
+The city consists of a single street, on both sides of which there are ryokan , or traditional Japanese inns, with three or four floors.
+Traditional restaurants and souvenir shops complete the picture of an entirely pedestrian street - the cars do not have access to the narrow lanes - all covered with ancestral buildings resembling ancient Japan , a poetry that is completely revealed in winter, when the snow comes whitewash old roofs.

 Ginzan Onsen has other pleasures to offer.
-After a good swim, walkers can follow the course of the Ginzan River, which crosses the city, before stopping at Shirogane Park.
-The 22-meters-high Shirogane-no-taki waterfall at the back of the city, is not to be missed!
-After the waterfall, and after a 15-minute walk through the forest, you'll find the nobezawa-ginkodo (the cave of the silver mine).
-It opens onto an entrance made by logs.
-The interior of the mine is illuminated, and can be visited on a 30-minute tour.
-There, you can discover excavations over 500 years old, made at the time when Japan was still living under the power of the Tokugawa shogunate.
-Note that the path to the mine is not passable during winter and early spring, due to snowfall.
+After a good bath, the walker can follow the course of the Ginzan River, which crosses the city, before stopping at Shirogane Park.
+The Shirogane-no-taki waterfall, whose waterfall falls over 22 meters at the back of the city, is not to be missed !
+After passing the waterfall, and after a short quarter of an hour walk through the forest, you will find the nobezawa-ginkodo (lava of the silver mine) .
+It opens onto an entrance fitted out with wooden logs.
+The interior of the mine is illuminated, and can be visited, with 30-minute tours .
+There, you will discover excavations over 500 years old, carried out when Japan was still under the power of the Tokugawa shoguns .
+Note that the path leading to the mine is not passable during winter and early spring due to snowfall.